 There are quite a few different types of wallets for digital currencies.
 Some have been designed to generate keys for many different types of cryptocurrencies.
 Others have been designed to generate keys for just one cryptocurrency.
 Some offer users a lot of security.
 Others offer users more convenience but less security.

-Before I start talking about the Electroneum wallet in detail, let’s look at the different types of wallet available and some of their features.
+Before I start talking about the Electroneum wallet in detail, let’s look at the different types of wallets available and some of their features.

 Paper wallets are the most secure type of cryptocurrency wallet.
 However, they are difficult to set up properly.
 For this reason, they are not recommended for beginners.
 They are nothing more than a key pair made on a completely offline computer and stored in the safest place possible.

-Electroneum users offers a reasonably easy way to create a paper wallet.
+Electroneum users offer a reasonably easy way to create a paper wallet.
 However, Electroneum paper wallets created without following complex security steps will not be as secure as they possibly can be.

 Hardware wallets are great for people who want to store large amounts of cryptocurrency.
 Examples of hardware wallets include the Ledger Nano S and Trezor device.
 Although they give users a good balance between security and convenience, there isn’t one which supports Electroneum yet.
 For this reason, we won’t spend any more time discussing hardware wallets!